Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_00.md

 {{> DiffBox tutorialName="meteor-angular2-socially" step="0.5"}}

-First we're importing the dependencies we needed from `angular2/angular2`.
-This is not a folder and file in your directory, but a reference to a System.js module aliased as `angular2/angular2` and available in the `urigo:angular2-meteor` package.
+First we're importing the dependencies we needed from `angular2/core` and `angular2/bootstrap`.
+This is not a folder and files in your directory, but a reference to System.js modules aliased as `angular2/core` and `angular2/bootstrap` and available in the `urigo:angular2-meteor` package.

 Notice the `@` syntax.
 In Angular 2, these are called Annotations.
 They are similar to a new feature coming to ES7 called Decorators.
 From consumers point of view, they are almost the same except Decorators are a proposed standard allowing us to add class metadata and Angular2's Annotations are